The Righteous Gemstones: Critical response

 For the first season, the review aggregator website Rotten Tomatoes reported a 76% approval rating with an average rating of 7.1/10, based on 66 reviews.
 The website's critical consensus reads: "Though it may not win many new converts, fans of Danny McBride will find much to praise in The Righteous Gemstoness darkly hilarious pews."
 Metacritic, which uses a weighted average, assigned the season a score of 67 out of 100, based on 20 critics, indicating "generally favorable reviews".

-For the second season, Rotten Tomatoes reported a 89% approval rating with an average rating of 7.5/10, based on 19 reviews.
+For the second season, Rotten Tomatoes reported an 89% approval rating with an average rating of 7.5/10, based on 19 reviews.
 The website's critical consensus reads: "The Righteous Gemstones second season can be as messy as its title characters, but it's hard to complain when the results are this uproariously funny."
 Metacritic assigned the season a score of 82 out of 100, based on 11 critics, indicating "universal acclaim".

 For the third season, Rotten Tomatoes reported a 100% approval rating with an average rating of 8/10, based on 15 reviews.
 The website's critical consensus reads: "The Righteous Gemstones has its mixture of broad comedy and genuine pathos down pat, chapter and verse, and it preaches a riotously funny gospel in what might be its darkest installment yet."
 Metacritic assigned the season a score of 80 out of 100, based on 9 critics, indicating "generally favorable reviews".

 For the fourth season, Rotten Tomatoes reported a 100% approval rating with an average rating of 8.9/10, based on 20 reviews.
 The website's critical consensus reads: "The Righteous Gemstones takes a bow with plenty of heavenly inspiration left in the tank, delivering a riotous final season that goes out on a holy high note."
 Metacritic assigned the season a score of 89 out of 100, based on 11 critics, indicating "universal acclaim".